 We developed individual-nucleotide resolution UV crosslinking and immunoprecipitation (iCLIP) to quantify protein-RNA interactions in the whole transcriptome.
 We described the details of the iCLIP method and presented it in a video.
 We showed that the cDNAs in iCLIP truncate at crosslink sites, and developed computational methods based on cDNAs-starts for analysis of iCLIP data.
 We wrote several reviews on the advances in CLIP technologies: the 2012 and 2018 review describing the core steps and the variant experimental methods of iCLIP, the 2018 computational review describing the approaches for data analysis and quality control, and together with great colleagues, a primer on CLIP and complementary methods.

-We established a Q&A forum to discuss the experimental and computational questions arising about CLIP and its variant protocols.
+We established a Q&A and forum to discuss the experimental and computational questions arising about CLIP and its variants.

 Many computational tools have been developed for analysis of data produced by CLIP and its variant protocols, as described in our review.
 In collaboration with Tomaz Curk, we developed iCount, a Python code that, among others, defines the peaks of clustered protein-RNA crosslink sites.
 We also collaborate with the Luscombe lab, which recently released the Nextflow pipeline for CLIP analysis, which makes the code easily accessible so that users can comment or contribute to the pipeline itself.